ehrbase/ehrbase/README.md

 ## 📝 Documentation
 [EHRbase Documentation](https://ehrbase.readthedocs.io/en/latest/) is build with Sphinx and hosted on [Read the Docs](https://readthedocs.org/).

-## Getting Started
+## Quick Start: Run EHRbase with Docker
+See our [Run EHRbase + DB with Docker-Compose](https://ehrbase.readthedocs.io/en/latest/03_development/04_docker_images/01_ehrbase/02_use_image/index.html#run-ehrbase-db-with-docker-compose) documentation page for a quick start.

+## Building and Installing EHRbase
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine **for development and testing purposes**.
 Please read these instructions carefully.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.

 ### Prerequisites